gregcusack/gossip-sim/README.md

 ## Questions to be answered
 - Do low staked nodes ever get starved (no one pushes to them/not a part of a spanning tree)
 -

+## Configurable Parameters
+- Number of nodes to sim
+- Stake of nodes

+## Thoughts
+- Need to create two separate modules maybe.
+One for reading from a URL and one for reading from file